akaase/hw-07-var-scope-and-debugging/README.md

 ## Your Job

-Jason heard that you're nearly halfway through the **Python Programming** course at GA, so he's asked you for help in fixing his code.
+Jason heard that you're a third through the **Python Programming** course at GA, so he's asked you for help in fixing his code.

 Your job is to fix the bugs in his code so that the expected output is produced.

-Do this in a file called `part2.py`.
+Do this in a file called `exercise1.py`.

 **Hint:** Include a bunch of `print` statements everywhere to print out the values of the variables at various times.
 For example, inside `set_offense()`, put a `print` statement like `print('offense is', offense)`.

+---

+# Exercise 2:

+Go through the **Introduction to Debugging** chapter of the **Foundations of Python Programming** ebook.

+The chapter has a total of 8 pages, each of them containing a few interactive problems.

+Start from [Page 1]((https://runestone.academy/runestone/books/published/fopp/Debugging/intro-DebuggingGeneral.html)) and use the arrows on the bottom to go to the next page, until you finish all 8 pages.

+Focus in particular on Chapter 3.8: Know Your Error Messages!

+Nothing to submit for this exercise -- just go through the problems, answer them, check your work, and learn from the problems!

 ---